joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 - having received a complaint
 - a looming regulatory or compliance deadline.

 This anti-pattern is top because it is so pervasive across organisations.
-Accessibility is still too often seen as a problem to be fixed not an opportunity (it's both, essentially).
+Accessibility is still too often seen as only a problem to be fixed not an opportunity (it's a bit of both).

 This reactive or last minute approach simply doesn't produce results as graceful and effective as when accessibility has been considered and acted on from the beginning &mdash; or at least the early phases.

 ### Why the anti-pattern is bad

 Many organisations launch a new design system and then shortly after check its accessibility.
-The issue is lots of important design decisions will have already been made at this point and any changes needed can seldom be made easily.
+The issue is lots of important design decisions will have already been made at this point and any changes needed can't be made easily.

 Another important consideration is certain changes can't be made in isolation without affecting the whole.